UK House Price Index Linked Data

 The linked data version of UK HPI dataset is generated from the published files and contains additional information to describe each of the reported regions, this information includes links to linked datasets published by the Ordnance Survey and the Office of National Statistics.

 Please note that links to other sources of open, linked data are provided under the Open Government License (ONS data) and Open Data License (OS data).
-Land Registry is not responsible for the content or reliability of any linked websites.
+HM Land Registry is not responsible for the content or reliability of any linked websites.

 How is the House Price Index Dataset published?